Can I be Heart-Centred and still be successful?

 There are plenty of approaches to sales and marketing that are misleading, disingenuous, hypey and designed for obtaining the best outcome for the business owner rather than the customer.

 But there are also plenty that come from a place of authenticity, honesty, and straightforwardness.
-A place of serving your clients from that space of very pure and loving intention.
+A place of serving your clients from that space of a pure and loving intention.

 So let me reassure you, yes you can create a genuinely successful business and make good money while remaining totally in alignment with your “heart-centred values”.
 I know because I’ve done it